 For the most part, the Viper Steel DDR4-3600 C18 memory kit outperformed the Crucial Ballistix DDR4-3200 C16 memory kit.
 There were scenarios where the competition came out on top, such as the Microsoft Office and Cinebench R20 benchmarks.
 However, the margin of victory in both tests was less than 1%.
 The Viper Steel was the undisputed winner in the gaming tests, though.

-The Viper Steel solidified its position in terms of general and gaming performance.
+The Viper Steel solidified its position in terms of general and gaming performance on our RAM benchmarks.
 On the AMD platform, however, the Crucial Ballistix memory kit took home the crown in 7-Zip decompression, LuxMark, y-cruncher and both HardBrake encoding tests.
 Once again, the performance difference was less than 1%.

 Overclocking and Latency Tuning